fredhohman/fredhohman.github.io/cv.md

 <span class="cv-left-date">Aug.
 2016</span>*Graduate Research Assistant, [School of Computational Science and Engineering][cse]*
 Advisor: [Polo Chau][polo], Co-advisor: [Alex Endert][alex]
 <span class="cv-description">
-Member of the Polo Club of Data Science where we bridge and innovate at the intersection of data mining and human-computer interaction (HCI) to synthesize scalable, interactive, and interpretable tools that amplify human’s ability to understand and interact with big data.
+Member of the Polo Club of Data Science where we bridge and innovate at the intersection of data mining and human-computer interaction to synthesize scalable, interactive, and interpretable tools that amplify human’s ability to understand and interact with big data.
 </span>

 <span class="cv-left-date">May 2016 —</span>**[Georgia Institute of Technology][gt]**, Atlanta, GA